Honda Civic Recommended Maintenance Schedule

 Why Is Car Maintenance Important?

-This is not an exhaustive Honda Civic service schedule list, but it provides a sense of what New Haven drivers should be paying attention to.
+This is not an exhaustive Honda Civic service schedule list, but it provides a sense of what Middletown drivers should be paying attention to.
 So why is car maintenance important overall?
 The benefits are numerous, as car maintenance:

 - Prevents more costly repairs later on and saves time associated with such repairs.